Gambia Tours & Holidays

 Top 5 Gambian drinks

 Gambia travel FAQs

-Some nationalities require a visa to visit The Gambia.
-If you require a visa it must be obtained in advance from an embassy overseas.
-Citizens of the UK, Australia, New Zealand, Ireland and some other countries do not need a visa for a stay of less than 90 days.
-Citizens of the USA, Canada, South Africa and some other countries do need a visa and should apply to their nearest Gambian embassy and ensure that the visa is obtained before arrival.
+Some nationalities require a visa to visit Gambia.
+If you require a visa, it must be obtained in advance from an embassy overseas.
+Some nationalities, like those listed above, do not need a visa for stays of less than 90 days.
+Contact your nearest Gambian embassy for further information relating to visas.

 Mobile phone coverage is good in The Gambia’s large cities and towns, but less so in rural areas.
 The major local telephone companies are Gamcell and Africell.
 Ensure you have global roaming activated before leaving home if you plan to use your mobile phone.